 The truth is we don’t know what percentage of cats are black.
 We know the percentage, very roughly, by observation ourselves.
 We don’t know accurately, however, because there has been no survey or genetic calculations as to probability.

 Based on my observations black cats are fairly commonplace.
 They are not as commonplace as tabby cats, tabby and white cats or probably bicolor cats.
 I am thinking on a worldwide basis here not just the USA or Europe etc.

-On a worldwide basis I would estimate that the percentage of black cats is somewhere around 5-10%.
+On a worldwide basis I would estimate that the percentage of black cats is somewhere around 18% (1 in 5.5) .
 I would be happy to be corrected however.

 Update: this figure could be too low.
+Correction: I updated it to around 18% on the back of Dr Brashaw who says white cats are rare at around 3% of non-pedigree cat population and black cats are commonplace.
 Some people say that black cats are “very common”.
 I disagree.
-As I mentioned, tabbies are more common and bicolors are as common.
+As I mentioned, tabbies are more common and bicolours are as common.
 I make this judgement having seen lots of photographs of cats across the internet.

 There is no doubt that the percentage of black cats at shelters is higher than for other cat coat types because they are the least popular cat colour.
 More of them must be euthanised than any other colour.

 Note to PoCers: This page is an experiment.
 I am trying some “301 redirects” from a blogger subdomain to see how it works.
 Sorry if it is a bit boring.
 If you know the answer please leave a comment 😉

 Did you find this article useful and interesting?
 Can it be improved?
 Please tell me in a comment.
 I am always keen to improve the site for animal welfare and reader enjoyment.